garfix/nli-go/doc/topics/proper nouns/linguistics.md

 # Proper nouns - linguistics

 In linguistics, a proper noun (or proper name) is the name of an entity.
+Examples: Jack, Madonna, IBM, Lord Byron, The The, Commodore 64.

 https://en.wikipedia.org/wiki/Proper_noun